prakharg24/keras-frcnn/README.md

     `python test_frcnn.py -p /path/to/test_data/`

-    or as a json file containing the path to the images `python test_frcnn.py -p /path/to/json_file.json --is_fldr off`
+    or as a json file containing the path to the images `python test_frcnn.py -p /path/to/json_file.json --is_json`

     A sample json input file is present in the folder `sample`, which can be used as a guide to create your json file for input

-- test_frcnn.py outputs a json file containing the resulting bounding boxes, along with their scores.
-A sample json output file is present in the folder `sample`.
-However, test_frcnn.py can also create new images, with bounding boxes, if the --save_img flag is passed.
+- test_frcnn.py outputs a json file (named 'eval_data.json' in the same folder) containing the resulting bounding boxes, along with their scores.
+A sample json output file is present in the folder `sample`. test_frcnn.py can also create new images, with bounding boxes, if the --save_img flag is passed.
-	`python test_frcnn.py -p /path/to/test_data/ --save_img on`
+	`python test_frcnn.py -p /path/to/test_data/ --save_img`

-- Data augmentation can be applied by specifying `--hf` for horizontal flips, `--vf` for vertical flips and `--rot` for 90 degree rotations
+- Data augmentation can be applied by specifying `--hf` for horizontal flips, `--vf` for vertical flips and `--rot` for 90 degree rotations.
+Recommended while training.